A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Model Details

 \subsection{Gene Effect Priors}

 Secondary scientific interest, after group assignment probabilities, lies in the magnitude of gene effects.
-Group assignments are informed by these gene effects, and the effect sizes contain some information regarding the potential benefit of clinical interventions.
+These gene effects inform the group assignments and contain information regarding the potential benefit of clinical interventions.
 The three-groups framework allows for flexible modeling of these effect sizes through selection priors which may be asymmetric.
-That is, a point mass at zero represents the null effect size, and we allow the the distribution of beneficial effect sizes ($f^{(m)^-}$) to differ from the distribution of deleterious effect sizes ($f^{(m)^+}$).
+That is, a point mass ($\delta_0$) at zero represents the null effect, and the distribution of beneficial effect sizes ($f^{(m)^-}$) may differ from that of deleterious effect sizes ($f^{(m)^+}$).
 This added flexibility above standard, symmetric, selection priors reflects the biological reality that genes with protective effects may behave very differently than genes with damaging effects.

-Discontinuous ``spike and slab''-type priors can be broadly categorized as \emph{local} and \emph{non-local} \citep{Johnson_2010}.
-A prior is said to be local if the density for its ``slab'' component is non-zero in the neighborhood of its null value (i.e., the gene is a null gene).
-Conversely, a prior is said to be non-local if the density for its ``slab'' component is exactly zero in the neighborhood of its null value.
+Discontinuous priors which include null and non-null components (frequently termed ``spike and slab" priors) can be broadly categorized as \textit{local} and \textit{non-local} \citep{Johnson_2010}.
+A prior is said to be local if the density for its non-null component is non-zero in a neighborhood of the null value (i.e., very small effect sizes have prior mass).
+Conversely, a non-local prior has density values in its non-null component of exactly zero in a neighborhood of the null value.
 Intuitively, the benefit of non-local priors is that effects that might otherwise be estimated to be trivially small get pushed into the null group because very small effects have zero prior probability.
-In this study, we consider a non-local prior and and compare the results to local three-groups model which has half-normal priors for the non-null gene effects (and thus the slab component is symmetric).
+We consider a non-local prior and and compare the results to local three-groups model which has half-normal priors for the non-null gene effects.